LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L5/overview.rst

 Lesson 5 Overview
 =================

-This week we will focus on learning how to create beautiful maps in Python and how to share them on GitHub using `GitHub Pages <https://pages.github.com/>`_.
+This lesson we will focus on learning how to create beautiful maps in Python and how to share them on GitHub using `GitHub Pages <https://pages.github.com/>`_.

 1. :doc:`Static maps <static-maps>`
 2. :doc:`Interactive maps with bokeh <interactive-map-bokeh>`